plin2204/Deep-Learning/README.txt

 o How many neurons and layers did you select for your neural network model?
 Why?
-Basic: 1 hidden layer with 44*2 neutrons, based on double of 44 input features
-Deep: 2 hidden layers with 44*2 and 26*2 neutrons
+Basic Neural Network: 1 hidden layer with 44*2 neutrons, based on double of 44 input features Deep Learning model: 2 hidden layers with 44*2 and 44*2 neutrons

 o Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?
 No, the Random Forest model has 71.2% accuracy.